adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

    .\build_simple.ps1
    ```

+6. **WSL path errors**:
+   - If you see "UNC paths are not supported" or "Cannot build directly from WSL path"
+   - Use the `windows_build_from_wsl.ps1` script as described in the WSL-to-Windows section
+   - Or clone the repository to a Windows path and build from there
 This will build the plugin using the default Release configuration.
 If you encounter a PowerShell execution policy error, run:
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process